-Figure 3: Total number of students by gender, 2001 - 2006 (Source: DEEWR).
+Figure 3: Total number of students by gender, 2001 - 2006 (Source: DEEWR)

 Figure 3 shows that the gender of these disciplines is predominantly male.
-Literature notes that women do not consider Construction careers because these are regarded as male domain (Fielden, Davidson et al. 2000; Francis, Kestle et al. 2004).
-Figure 3 shows that this gender trend in student enrolment is continuing but with a slow increase.
+Literature notes that women do not consider construction career opportunities because these are regarded as male domain (Fielden, Davidson et al. 2000; Francis, Kestle et al. 2004).
+Figure 3 shows that this gender trend in student enrolment is continuing but with a slow increase in female enrolment.